Squid, Calamari & Cuttlefish

 Size and Weight

-When purchasing fresh whole squid look for bright, intact pale skin, with dark spots, intact head, arms and tentacles and a pleasant fresh sea smell.
+When purchasing fresh whole cuttlefish look for intact bright skin, intact head, arms and tentacles and a pleasant fresh sea smell.
 Cleaned tubes should be white without any brown markings.

-Make sure squid is gutted and cleaned thoroughly.
+Make sure Cuttlefish is gutted and cleaned thoroughly.
 Wrap in plastic wrap or place in an airtight container.
 Refrigerate for up to 3 days or freeze for up to 3 months below -18ºC.

-It is also possible to cook Squid without peeling it, the skin will darken as it cooks.
-Average yield is 80%.
+It is also possible to cook cuttlefish without peeling it, the skin will turn a dark purple as it cooks.
+Average yield is 50%.
 It has a mild, subtle flavour, low-medium oiliness, and is dry with firm texture, which can be tough if poorly prepared.
 The flesh is translucent when raw and white when cooked.

 Steam, poach, deep-fry, pan-fry, stir-fry, bake, braise, grill, barbecue, raw (sashimi).
-To be tender, squid must be cooked very quickly over high heat or very slowly over low heat.
+To be tender, cuttlefish must be cooked very quickly over high heat or very slowly over low heat.

-The flesh of the mantle, fins, arms and tentacles is suitable for a wide variety of preparations, whole tubes can be stuffed and baked, strips or rings can be dusted in seasoned flour and deep-fried or marinated and char-grilled or stir-fried.
+The flesh of the mantle, arms and tentacles is suitable for a wide variety of preparations, strips can be dusted in seasoned flour and deep-fried or marinated and char-grilled or stir-fried.

 Goes Well With

-Black beans, capers, capsicum, chilli, fresh herbs, garlic, ginger, green onions, lemongrass, lemon, lime, mushrooms, olive oil, olives, potato, salad leaves, soy sauce, tomato.
+Black beans, capers, capsicum, chilli, fresh herbs, garlic, ginger, green onions, lemongrass, lemon, lime, mushrooms, olive oil, olives, pasta, polenta, potato, rice, soy sauce, tomato.